estelle/csstdg/transforms.md

 ---

 Unlike many of the other properties and functions we’ve already talked about, this one is as straightforward as straightforward can be.
-All it does is determine whether the back side of an element is visible or not.
+All it does is determine whether the back side of an element can be seen, or not.
 It really is just that simple.

 So let’s say you flip over two elements, one with `backface-visibility` set to the default value of `visible` and the other set to `hidden`.
 You get the result shown in Figure XX.